anhnguyendepocen/functional-programming-in-R/03_scope_and_closures.md

 ## Environment chains, scope, and function calls

 When you call a function in R, you first create an environment for that function.
 That environment is where its parameters will be stored and any local variables the function assigns to will go there as well.
 That environment is linked to another environment.
 If the function is defined inside another function it will be the environment in that function instantiation; if the function is called directly from the outermost level, it will be linked to the global environment.
-Depending on how the function is defined, there might be many such linked environment, and it is this chain of environments that determines the scope used to find a variable and get its value.

-When you call a function in R, you first create an environment for that function.
-That environment is where its parameters will be stored and any local variables the function assigns to will go there as well.
-That environment is linked to another environment.
-If the function is defined inside another function it will be the environment in that function instantiation; if the function is called directly from the outermost level, it will be linked to the global environment.
 Depending on how the function is defined there might be many such linked environment and it is this chain of environments that determines the scope used to find a variable and get its value.

 We need another example to see this in action.